Dale Murphy: Hall of Fame candidacy

-But a surge in home runs in the major leagues in the late 1990s and 2000s may have hindered his election.
-Murphy first appeared on the writers' ballot in 1999, but after gaining between 18% and 24% of the vote in his first three years on the ballot (election requires 75%), he dropped below 15%, generally remaining between 8% and 12% before rising above 18% again in his 15th and final year on the ballot in 2013.
+But a surge in home runs in the major leagues in the late 1990s and 2000s may have hindered his election; major league teams averaged 127 home runs per season in the 1980s, which increased to 149 in the 1990s and 174 in the 2000s.
+Murphy led the NL with totals of 36 and 37 home runs, not unusual for the 1980s, but there have been only four seasons since his retirement (excepting the abbreviated 2020 season) in which no NL player hit 40 home runs.
+He first appeared on the writers' ballot in 1999, but after gaining between 18% and 24% of the vote in his first three years on the ballot (election requires 75%), Murphy dropped below 15%, generally remaining between 8% and 12% before rising above 18% again in his 15th and final year on the ballot in 2013.
 As writers may only vote for ten players each year, some have argued that the candidacy of stars from the 1980s, such as Murphy, became imperiled as a wave of more recently retired players with more statistically impressive credentials became eligible in the 2010s.
 Noting his low vote totals, Murphy has said, "Since I'm not that close [to election] … I don't think about it that much."
 In failing to gain election, he joins Barry Bonds, Juan González, Roger Maris and Alex Rodriguez as the only Hall of Fame-eligible recipients of multiple MVP awards not in the Hall.
 His failed candidacy has drawn particular notice due to his reputation as a clean-living player whose career was immediately followed by baseball's scandal-plagued "steroids era."
 Only Maris of the aforementioned multi-MVP awardees not elected has such a reputation.
-Furthermore, no player who played primarily as a center fielder in the National League since Willie Mays has yet been elected to the Hall (Andre Dawson ultimately played more in right field than in center, and Ken Griffey Jr. starred primarily in the American League for over a decade before moving to the NL for several years).
+Furthermore, no player who played primarily as a center fielder in the National League since Willie Mays was elected to the Hall until 2026 (Andre Dawson ultimately played more in right field than in center, and Ken Griffey Jr. starred primarily in the American League for over a decade before moving to the NL for several years).